 This is a great question, are you happy, and for anyone to answer that question they don’t immediately think, well, I will be happy if I win the lotto, no, they internally ask themselves the question, am I really truly happy?

-So, the overall concept or the intended difference between happiness and joy when they are discussed in conversations, articles or blog posts there seems to be an attempt to connect the word “joy” to some form of spiritual, religious or deeper internal reckoning or realization that is only arrived at or becomes viable if an individual has a deep connection with “spirit”.
+So, the overall concept or the intended difference between happiness and joy when they are discussed in conversations, articles or blog posts seems to be an attempt to connect the word “joy” to some form of spiritual, religious or deeper internal reckoning or realization that is only viable if an individual has a deep connection with “spirit”.

 In other words, you can’t experience real happiness unless you have a deeper connection with let’s say spirit or a deity of some kind which will bring you the actual and internal sense of joy which is then different in some way than knowing or experiencing happiness.